alhajee/ckan/doc/contributing/testing.rst

 -----------------------------

-We use the `mock library <http://www.voidspace.org.uk/python/mock/>`_ to replace parts of CKAN with mock objects.
-This allows a CKAN function to be tested independently of other parts of CKAN or third-party libraries that the function uses.
+We use the `mock library <http://www.voidspace.org.uk/python/mock/>`_ to replace parts of FMLD with mock objects.
+This allows a FMLD function to be tested independently of other parts of FMLD or third-party libraries that the function uses.
 This generally makes the test simpler and faster (especially when :py:mod:`ckan.model` is mocked out so that the tests don't touch the database).
 With mock objects we can also make assertions about